Why Mental Health Matters In First Responders

 “I’m sorry it’s the middle of the night but I can’t take it anymore.”

-These are all comments and phone calls I have had the opportunity to field, and they display the reality of many first responders.
+These are all comments and phone calls our trauma therapists have had the opportunity to field, and they display the reality of many first responders.
 In a profession where men and women will drop everything they are doing to care immediately for their community, why then do these same individuals have such trouble reaching out for help on their own?

 Not Tough Enough?

-I once attended a conference full of first responder attendees, and we were all asked by the presenter to write down a word or phrase describing how our personalities and demeanors had changed over the course of our careers.
-My answer was “being far less trusting of people than I used to be.”
-After anonymously sharing the answers with the room though, I was saddened to hear many similar answers to mine, and others such as “I am a much angrier person,” “I’m highly anxious around crowds,” “there are random things that set me off”, and “I always feel on edge at home.”
+At a recent conference full of first responder attendees, and they were all asked by the presenter to write down a word or phrase describing how their personalities and demeanors had changed over the course of our careers.
+A common answer was “being far less trusting of people than I used to be," along with “I am a much angrier person,” “I’m highly anxious around crowds,” Tthere are random things that set me off”, and “I always feel on edge at home.”
 These are some of the quieter costs to first responders, not as prominently noticed as nightmares and panic attacks.
 Despite the changes to a first responder’s mental health both large and small though, there is often still denial of anything wrong.
-After all, we are a community who fix others’ problems, not worry about our own.
+After all, first responders are a community who fix others’ problems.

 Make The Call!

 As any first responder can tell you, some civilians call 911 for incredibly dumb reasons, regardless of what the general population believes.
-I once ran lights and sirens to a home just to have the homeowner ask me if I could pick them up a fresh pack of cigarettes.
+One client we interviewed once ran lights and sirens to a home just to have the homeowner ask him to pick up a fresh pack of cigarettes.
 Regardless of the scenario, there will be first responders available for the caller.
-My hope is to offer a reminder about the availability of mental health care workers who stand ready to be there for first responders.
-The coolest part of my job is having a finger in both cultural pies, counseling and first responders, and seeing the readiness of individuals to serve strangers on both sides.